-Purpose: Test if loss-free reception of RTP packets by the SUT at RTP session start is correctly reported by the

-SUT as no loss in RTCP, even if the initial RTP sequence number is non-zero.
+- Purpose: Test if loss-free reception of RTP packets by the SUT at RTP session start is correctly reported by the SUT as no loss in RTCP, even if the initial RTP sequence number is non-zero. - Status: Mandatory

-2) The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as sendsequence number (SN).

-3) Data injection is set to send a single RTP stream (one SSRC) without loss, with monotonically increasing RTP sequence number (SN), and with the first RTP packet sent containing a non-zero RTP
+Preconditions: 1) The SUT has passed test 6.2.6.1.
+2) The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-receive or receive-only through test instrument signalling.
+3) Data injection is set to send a single RTP stream (one SSRC) without loss, with monotonically increasing RTP sequence number (SN), and with the first RTP packet sent containing a non-zero RTP sequence number (SN).

-Test procedure: Observe the SUT and data injection output.

-2) An RTCP packet is sent from the SUT, containing at least a receiver report block reporting on the injection fulfils:

-RTP stream from data injection.

-Pass criteria: The report block in the RTCP packet sent from the SUT reporting on the RTP stream from data

-1) The fraction lost report block field is zero.

-2) The cumulative number of packets lost report block field is zero.

-Comments: The test result is agnostic to RTP packets being sent by the SUT or not.
+- Test procedure: Observe the SUT and data injection output. - Stop condition: 1) RTP packets are sent from data injection.
+2) An RTCP packet is sent from the SUT, containing at least a receiver report block reporting on the RTP stream from data injection. - Pass criteria: The report block in the RTCP packet sent from the SUT reporting on the RTP stream from data injection fulfils: - 1) The fraction lost report block field is zero. - 2) The cumulative number of packets lost report block field is zero. - Comments: The test result is agnostic to RTP packets being sent by the SUT or not.